stasdudzik/design-patterns-ts/README.md

 Each branch will be named after relevant book chapter number.
 To see chapter code just checkout to specific branch.

 **Ch_01** : covers introduction to why use design patterns.
 In the end we learn about one of most popular behavioral patterns: Strategy.
 Read more online [here](https://refactoring.guru/design-patterns/strategy)

+**Ch_02** : covers one of behavioral patterns - Observer using example of Meteo API and devices displaying data in a different manner